 Perth and the wider region boasts the lowest unemployment rate in the country; at 3% it is 1.7% below the Scottish average.
 Residents’ median weekly earnings are also higher than the Scottish average at £570 per week vs £563.

 Over 7000 businesses are registered in the area, and key sectors for work include public administration, education and health; wholesale, retail and motor trades; and accommodation and food services.
-There is a strong food & drink sector, and a focus to grow sustainable tourism and the low carbon technology sector – the Invest in Perth team are particularly interested in speaking to people within these sectors.
+There is a strong food & drink sector, and a focus to grow sustainable tourism and the low carbon technology sector – the Business and Place Development team are particularly interested in speaking to people within these sectors.